Food Safety

 Level One certification in food protection is mandated for the person in charge per shift of risk level I, II, III, and IV food service operations or retail food establishments in the following instances:

-• Facility has been implicated in a foodborne disease outbreak
+• Any facility that has been implicated in a foodborne disease outbreak; or

-• Facility has documented a failure to maintain sanitary conditions.
+• Any facility that has a documented failure to maintain sanitary conditions.

 Level Two certification in food protection is a more extensive course for the food manager.
-Level III and IV operations must have Level Two certification for at least one supervisory.
+Level III and IV operations must have at least one supervisor with a Level Two Food Safety Certification.

 • 43 W Main St